KentCompSoc/KentFlixClient/README.md

 # KentFlixClient
-An open source elegant solution to watching Kent University lecture recordings .
+An open source elegant solution to watching Kent University lecture recordings.

+## About
+Kent Flix Client is a progress web application using React.js on the frontend and interacting with a restful [api](https://github.com/KentCompSoc/KentFlixServer/).

 ## Installation
 Requires node >= 6